-It is no small task learning how to plot a novel.
-Not only do you have a lot of events to dream up and flesh out into scenes and narrative passages, you also have to present them in such a way that the readers keep turning the pages.
+Plotting a novel is no small task.
+Not only do you have a lot of events to dream up, you also have to make the readers keep turning the pages.

 And that is what plot is all about at the end of the day – entertainment.

 There are probably countless reasons why you decided to write a novel in the first place.
 But high on many people’s lists is a need to release all the thoughts and feelings churning around inside them.

 Plot is the thing that allows you to pour your soul out on paper without sending the rest of the world to sleep.